alexandernicholson/intercontinental/README.md

 ruby app.rb -r all -s user@example.com -o "--verbose" -u "https://ip-ranges.notamazonaws.com/ip-ranges.json"
 ```

+## Notes

-> In both cases, all other traffic will continue to use your current connection, which allows you to use the proxy selectively in environments such as a CI where you need to proxy your traffic to AWS via another machine.
+- In both cases, all other traffic will continue to use your current connection, which allows you to use the proxy selectively in environments such as a CI where you need to proxy your traffic to AWS via another machine.

-This script automatically caches the AWS IP ranges JSON using the ETag header to avoid downloading the large JSON file from the AWS API on every run.
+- This script automatically caches the AWS IP ranges JSON using the ETag header to avoid downloading the large JSON file from the AWS API on every run.

-Note: Press CTRL+C to stop the proxy.
+- Note: Press CTRL+C to stop the proxy.